davis190/blog-app/content/post/001-how-did-i-build-this-blog.md

 date: 2022-03-09T12:00:00-06:00
 draft: false
 description: "Wondering how I built this blog and keep it maintained?
 Look no farther"
-tags: [hugo, builder, tech, pipeline]
+tags: [hugo, builder, tech, pipeline, aws, I built this]
 ---

 For the first blog, less of an opinion piece and more of a “how does this work” piece.
 I will run through how I set up this blog.